-Leverage VA Frameworks and SDK’s for re-use
+Leverage VA Frameworks and SDKs for re-use

-Where possible, don’t’ recreate business logic in the “Integration Solutions” if its best suited for the data sources and endpoint systems themselves.
+Where possible, don’t recreate business logic in the Integration Solutions if its best suited for the data sources and endpoint systems themselves.

-Be efficient with engineering source code, so to keep it simple, easy to understand, knowledge transferable, well commented and documented.
+Be efficient with engineering source code, to keep it simple, easy-to-understand, knowledge transferable, well commented and documented.

 Overview